MultiSafepay/docs/content/integrations/plugins/magento2/faq/how-can-i-generate-a-payment-link.md

 read_more: "."
 ---

-From version 2.0 and higher, payment links are automatically generated for every order with a MultiSafepay payment method.
+From plugin version 2.0 and higher, payment links are automatically generated for every order with a MultiSafepay payment method.
 Please follow these instructions:

 1. Create an order as per usual under _Sales_ --> _Orders_ --> _Create New Order_
-2. Once the order has been created, go back to the _Orders overview_ and select the order you just created
+2. Once the order is created, go back to the _Orders overview_ and select the newly created order
-3. Click on the order and go to _Comments History_
+3. Click the order and go to _Comments History_
-4. The payment link will be displayed under _Notes for this Order_
+4. The payment link is now displayed under _Notes for this Order_
 5. You can then copy and paste the link and send it to the customer.